milan-lepik/crawler-google-places/README.md

 ## How the search works
 It works exactly as though you were searching Google Maps on your computer.
 It opens https://www.google.com/maps/ and relocates to the specified location, then writes the search to the input.
 Then it presses the next page button until it reaches the final page or `maxCrawledPlaces`.
 It enqueues all the places as separate pages and then scrapes them.
 If you are unsure about anything, just try this process in your browser - the scraper does exactly the same thing.

-### Google automatically expands the search location
-There is one feature of Google Maps that is sometimes not desirable.
-As you progress to the next page, there might not be enough places of the type that you have searched for, e.g. restaurants in your city.
-Google will naturally zoom out and include places from a broader area.
-It will happily do this over a large area and might include places from far away that you are not interested in.
-There are three ways to solve this:

-- Limit `maxCrawledPlaces` - This is the simplest option, but you usually don't know how many places there are, so it isn't that useful.
-- Use the `maxAutomaticZoomOut` parameter to stop searching once Google zooms out too far.
-It counts how far it zoomed out from the first page.
-Keep in mind that `zoom: 1` is the whole world and `zoom: 21` is a tiny street.
-So you usually want `maxAutomaticZoomOut` to be between `0` and `5`.
-- Use `country`, `state`, `county`, `city` & `postalCode` parameters.

 ## Using country, state, county, city, and postal code parameters
 You can only use any combination of the geolocation parameters: `country`, `state`, `county`, `city` & `postalCode`.
-The scraper uses [nominatim maps](https://nominatim.org/) to find a location polygon and then splits that into multiple searches that cover the whole area.
-You should play around with the `zoom` number to find the ideal granularity for searches.
-Too small a zoom level will find only the most famous places over a large area, too big a zoom level will lead to overlapping places and will consume more Apify platform credits.
-We recommend a number between 10 and 15.
+The scraper uses [nominatim maps](https://nominatim.org/) to find a location polygon and then splits that into multiple searches that cover the whole area to ensure maximum scraped places.

-#### Warning: Don't use too big a zoom level (17+) with country, state, city parameters
+### Automatic zooming
+The scraper automatically zooms the map to ensure maximum results are extracted.
+Higher `zoom` ensures more (less known) places are scraped but takes longer to traverse by the scraper.
+Logically, the smaller the area is, the higher zoom should be used.
+Currently, the default `zoom` values are:

+`country` or `state` -> 12
+`county` -> 14
+`city` -> 18
+`postalCode` -> 19
+no geolocation -> 12

+If you need even more results or faster run, you can override these values with the `zoom` input parameter. `zoom` can be any number between 1 (whole globe) and 21 (few houses).

 ## Manual polygon